 Or we can show the judge you did not violate your probation, and the judge should find that it is not a violation and let you move your life in a positive direction.
 So, if you have a Van Nuys probation violation case, it's not the world's end.
 Come in.
 We'll sit down.

 If you or a loved one has violated probation….you better find an attorney who knows and understands the courthouse and judge you are dealing with.
 I encourage you to call us and set up a free face-to-face consultation with our criminal attorneys, and we will design a plan to keep you out of jail.
 If you violate your probation, a judge will decide your punishment for the violation.

 Probation is your opportunity to show the court and the prosecutor that you can abide by the rules and not get in trouble again.
 If you break the law, then you violate your probation.
-If you do not do what you were ordered to do by the court at the time of your sentencing, this will be considered a probation violation, and you subject yourself to jail or even prison.
+If you do not do what you were ordered to do by the court at your sentencing, this will be considered a probation violation, and you will subject yourself to jail or even prison.

-There are numerous ways to convince the court that you do not deserve to jail when you violate probation.
+There are numerous ways to convince the court that you do not deserve jail when violating probation.
 The key is to find an attorney who knows how to deal with probation violations in a specific courthouse.
 That is where we come in……call us at (213) 542-0940 to speak with our criminal lawyers in San Fernando Valley, and we will meet with you free of charge and talk about a resolution to your particular problem.

 Probation Violation Hearing In the Courts

 When a person fails to adhere to their probation conditions, they can be charged with probation violation.
 Once a person is charged, they may be arrested or ordered to court for a probation violation hearing.
 During the hearing, the judge will listen to arguments from the prosecutor, who must prove that a violation occurred.